Tom Lohr is an avid home DIY enthusiast. He prefers to spend the money he saves on new tools and gardening supplies.

 Many basements have glass block windows with smaller casement windows embedded.
 They provide good window insulation when it is cold and some airflow when it is wet or hot out.
 But not all basements enjoy the benefits of glass block windows.
 Just as many have pane windows, most of those are single pane, and many of those are in rough shape.
 Not only do they let in cold air and offer no ventilation, but they are easily broken and allow an easy access point into your home for burglars.

 If you have paned windows in your basement, you will benefit from replacing them with glass block units.
 It's not as hard as you might imagine and can easily be accomplished in an afternoon.
 If your basement is ready for a window upgrade, it's a perfect DIY project.

 You can build your own glass block window, block by block, purchasing the blocks separately, but that requires advanced skills and is not an afternoon DIY project.
 These instructions are for installing the pre-made glass block windows that you can get at the big box home improvement store for just over $100 each.

-Also note that while you can absolutely accomplish this project by yourself, it is MUCH easier and efficient if you have someone to help you.
+Also note that while you can absolutely accomplish this project by yourself, it is much easier and efficient if you have someone to help you.
 Your helper doesn't need to be Bob Villa, just someone to hold the window when needed and help you place it.
-The window units are not super heavy, but not light either; a person of average size and strength can handle one.
+The window units are not super heavy, but they're not light either; a person of average size and strength can handle one.

 - Pre-assembled glass block window